GoogleCloudPlatform/bank-of-anthos/extras/asm-multicluster/README.md

 kubectl apply -f boa-cluster-2/
 ```

-5. Verify that the pods start up successfully.
+5. **Verify that the pods start up successfully.** Note that you should see 2 containers per pod `(2/2)`, one containing the Bank of Anthos service container, the other containing the ASM sidecar proxy (Envoy).

 ```
 kubectx cluster-1; kubectl get pods